iip-ecosphere/platform/platform/tools/tools.maven.dependencies/README.md

 The extended unpack goal supports the following additional configuration settings:
   - `cleanup` (default not given) specifying the files and directories to be deleted (via `includes`) before unpacking.
 Typically, `directory` points to the `outputDirectory` of the artifact item(s).
+  - `force` (default `false`) forces an update of the files applying a cleanup if needed.
+If `false`, unpacking only happens if the output folder does not exist.

 ## copy-dependencies goal